 Since opening its doors in 1990, Bebek Bengil has developed into a Bali institution, and is one of the many distinctive restaurants in the foodie paradise of Ubud.
-Bebek Bengil translates as the Dirty Duck Diner, a reference to the restaurant’s speciality bebek tutu (smoked duck), as well as to the many ducks which apparently frequent the site before it turned into a restaurant (and who presumably ended up on the table).
+Bebek Bengil translates as the Dirty Duck Diner, a reference to the restaurant’s specialty bebek tutu (smoked duck), as well as to the many ducks which apparently frequented the site before it turned into a restaurant (and who presumably ended up on the table).
 The smoked duck has to be ordered 24 hours in advance, since it is slowly smoked over the course of a whole day, and the succulent meat and crispy skin is incomparable.

 Bebek Bengil, Jalan Hanoman, Padang Tegal, Ubud, Bali 80571, +62 361 975489

 Describing itself as a ‘fresh oasis of ingenuity in the world of gastronomy’ Mozaic Restaurant is a culinary laboratory which explores the potential of Bali’s many lavish ingredients.
-Run by Chef Chris Salans, the ever changing menu is a testament to his continual search for culinary innovation and perfection, as well as to the restaurant’s dedication to freshness of ingredients.
-Mozaic was named the 50th best restaurant in Asia by San Pellegrino, who called it ‘Bali’s finest restaurant… (And) a genuine global gastronomic destination’, and recommended the ‘Javanese quail and foie gras pastille with Balinese rujak sauce, or grilled tiger prawns with pink grapefruit and ginger flower’.
+Run by Chef Chris Salans, the ever changing menu is a testament to his continual search for culinary innovation and perfection, as well as to the restaurant’s dedication to the freshness of ingredients.
+Mozaic was named the 50th best restaurant in Asia by San Pellegrino, who called it ‘Bali’s finest restaurant… a genuine global gastronomic destination’, and recommended the ‘Javanese quail and foie gras pastille with Balinese rujak sauce, or grilled tiger prawns with pink grapefruit and ginger flower’.

-Lamak is a Balinese term meaning ‘a carefully crafted element of sacred offerings’, which is what Lamak Bali seeks to achieve with its gastronomic offering.
+Lamak is a Balinese term meaning ‘a carefully crafted element of sacred offerings’, which is what Lamak Bali seeks to achieve with its cuisine.
 The restaurant aims to combine Balinese tradition with culinary innovation, and prides itself on the local touches it adds to both the menu and the interior design of the restaurant such as local wood, stones, and carvings.
 The food is a mixture of modern Asian and European cuisine, and has merited the award of Indonesia’s Best Restaurant from Tatler twice, in 2005 and 2009.
-Dishes such as smoked snapper medallions coated with curried yogurt, alongside almond-raisin rice, lentil patties and tomato chutney, epitomise the best of Bali’s thriving food culture.
+Dishes such as smoked snapper medallions coated with curried yogurt, alongside almond-raisin rice, lentil patties and tomato chutney, epitomize the best of Bali’s thriving food culture.

 Lamak Bali, Jalan Monkey Forest, Ubud – Bali 80571, +62 361 974 668